little-book-of/algorithms/books/en-US/book.md

 Each pass moves the largest remaining item to its final position.

+- Time: $O(n^2)$
+- Space: $O(1)$
-- Time: ( O$n^2$ )- Space: ( O(1) )- Stable: Yes
+- Stable: Yes

 Simple but inefficient for large data.

 #### 3. Selection Sort

-Idea: Repeatedly select the smallest element and put it in the correct position.
+Idea: repeatedly select the smallest element and put it in the correct position.

 ```c
 void selection_sort(int arr[], int n) {